sarkar4540/ImprovisedStackSearch/README.md

 The application is designed to run on IBM Cloud Platform without any changes to code, so you can [push the code](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-python-flask-mnist-tutorial.html#step4), as is, using the CLI without any changes.
-A [live instance](http://stacksearchhack.eu-gb.mybluemix.net/) is currently running on IBM Cloud Platform,
+A [live instance](http://stacksearchhack.eu-gb.mybluemix.net/) is currently running on IBM Cloud Platform.

 ## Using the search panel